asifsanjary/Interval_based_task_android_notification_manager_foreground_kotlin/README.md

 # Interval-based Task on Foreground Service

 - Using count-down timer on Foreground Service.
-- Mainly useful for small interval-based work where interval is less than 15 minutes.
+- Mainly useful for small interval-based work where interval is less than 15 minutes and app needs to stay in Foreground
 - Otherwise it's better to use WorkManager with Foreground Service.

 Improvements